Game of Drones: interview with Stephen O’Malley

 Your longevity has largely become possible because you have really branched out as an artist, into neoclassical, abstract, avantgarde music and elsewhere.
 Where do you stand these days musically?

-I’m really trying to be in the present when we go through the touring because Sunn O))) is most alive when it’s being performed, so that’s where I’m at right now.
+I’m really trying touring because Sunn O))) is most alive when it’s being performed, so that’s where I’m at right now.

 So, how does metal still fit into this colourful universe?
 Do you still see it as a sort of backbone, as this is where you originally come from?

 Metal?
 Oh yeah, we come from metal.
 We’re middle-aged guys now, so it’s not just one identity.
-There is a clear Bathory reference on “Life Metal” – “Between Sleipnir’s Breath”2 – and there are other references too, to our metal roots.
-I like to say that we are able to use references in our music in a different way than maybe a metal band would.
-Where they are emulating the reference, we use it more in a manner of contemporary art approach, where you are making reference to historical art, or the history of art, within the work.
+There is a clear Bathory reference on “Life Metal” – “Between Sleipnir’s Breath”2 – and there are other references tory of art, within the work.
 And that’s really exciting.

 But metal… I mean, I still have long hair.
 I wear black clothes.
 I still like Mayhem.
 But the world’s so colourful, you know.
 The need of defining one’s basis so strongly … The communities are very rich!

-Have you also thought about the Body vs. Head dichotomy in music?
-There seems to be a very intriguing conflict there, because a lot of your side projects are head music, but metal is often more about the visceral power of the riff, or what not.
+Have you also thought about the Body vs. Head dichoto be a very intriguing conflict there, because a lot of your side projects are head music, but metal is often more about the visceral power of the riff, or what not.
 Where does Sunn O))) belong in that divide?

 Interestingly, the first track on the upcoming “Pyroclasts” album, “Frost”, begins with a tone that instantly reminded me of a meditation bell.
 Was that intentional?

-But with “Pyroclasts”, because it consists of four long drones, I would imagine right away that people who are sensitive to meditation, or practicing it, or are thinking about those terms, may view it like that when they experience longform sounds – something that we have been working with our entire career.
-And I think that it’s beautiful, that’s really an honour, because that means it’s inspiring them to be more sensitive.
+But with “Pyroclasts”, because it consists of four long drones, I would imagine right away that people who are sensitive to be more sensitive.

-Sunn O))) concerts are great because you are sort of forcing people to take a pause.
-We are constantly bombarded by messages that are essentially narrative, but the narrative in Sunn O))) music is quite slight.
-You have to get into it.
-You are forcing people to get rid of the narrative and not wait for their every next moment be defined by action.
+Sunn O))) concerts are great because you are sort of forcing people to get rid of the narrative and not wait for their every next moment be defined by action.

 You mentioned dance before, and I feel that dance is very much about finding the boundaries, or the limitations of your own body, and of physicality.
 Are you also intentionally looking for boundaries and / or limitations with Sunn O)))?